siddhartha-gadgil/automating-mathematics/content/posts/forward-reasoning-in-lean4.md

 There are two things we do to find the proof:

 * generate terms and proofs from previous proofs in various ways.
-* recognize non-trivial, hence potentially useful, results : here we just consider results with _simple_ statements.
+* recognize non-trivial, hence potentially useful, results: here we just recognize and use results with simple statements.

 ### Generating and selecting terms and proofs

 We make use of lean's superb meta-programming framework to generate terms and proofs.
-We work with collections of _expressions_.
+We work throughout with collections of _expressions_.

 #### Expression distributions

 We start with and generate distributions of expressions.
 In my earlier approach (in ProvingGround) I used probability distributions.
-However I used a simpler approach (as experience suggested this is more robust, besides greatly speeding up computations).
-The collections we use, `ExprDist`, are arrays of expressions with _degrees_, with the degree a natural number.
-The degree roughly plays the role of `$-log(p)` for a probability `$p$`, but there is no normalization analogous to total probability one.
-More importantly, when distributions are combined, the resulting degree of an element present in both is taken to be the _minimum_ of the degrees.
+However here I used a simpler approach (as experience suggested this is more robust, besides greatly speeding up computations).

+The collections we use, with type `ExprDist`, are arrays of expressions with _degrees_, with the degree a natural number.
+The degree plays a role similar to `$-\log(p)$` for a probability `$p$`, but there is no normalization analogous to the total probability being one.
+More importantly, when distributions are combined, the resulting degree of an element present in both is taken to be simply the _minimum_ of the degrees.

 In practice we have two arrays, one for expressions representing terms that are not proofs and one for those representing proofs.
 The latter is an array of triples, including also the proposition proved.
 At each stage it is assumed and ensured that no two terms in the array are _definitionally equal_, and the propositions corresponding to two proofs are also not _definitionally equal_.
 We need to use arrays, rather than `HashMap`s, as hashes are only invariant under _boolean equality_ of expressions.

 #### Simple Evolvers

 We call functions that generate expression distributions from existing distributions given parameters such as bounds on degrees _evolvers_.
-A trivial one simply returns the same distribution.
+A trivial one, `init`, simply returns the given distribution.
 Others can be formed by using functions application, including with _unification_.
-We use evolvers based on application in the Czech-Slovak olympiad problem.
-These let us deduce the first three lemmas, which are simply function applications of the axioms.
+We use evolvers based on application in the Czech-Slovak olympiad problem to deduce the first three lemmas (these are function applications of the axioms).
 In practice we use a couple of variations of function applications -- where we have two arguments (for binary operations and relations) and where the function is given by a name.

 Further, evolvers can be combined by combining the distributions they generate.
 As mentioned above, distributions are combined by taking minimum degree.